-You may have noticed that Curl Warehouse just recently added another brand of shampoo and conditioner bars - the Vida Bars - to our growing list of products.
+You may have noticed that Curl Warehouse just recently added another brand of shampoo and conditioner bars - Unwrapped Life - to our growing list of products.

 Solid bars are really popular these days as we try to use less plastic - but we still want to treat our naturally curly, kinky and wavy hair with the same attention and care by following the Curly Girl / Curly Hair Method (whether it is modified version or not)!